0hAodha/ohaodha.ie/content/blog/Moaning About the Typography of Irish Text on Train Station Signs/index.md

 In this day & age, there's no technical restriction on the fonts that can be used on a sign.
 If the Irish language matters enough to be included on the sign, then it matters enough to write it properly.

-I'll leave you with another minor complain before ending off this moanfest: if you return eastwards on the train from Sallins, you'll pass through Athlone Station, where in the car park you'll see a sign misspelling the name of the town in Irish as *Átha Luain*[^3].
+I'll leave you with another minor complaint before ending off this moanfest: if you return eastwards on the train from Sallins, you'll pass through Athlone Station, where in the car park you'll see a sign misspelling the name of the town in Irish as *Átha Luain*[^3].
 Irish signage still has a long way to go.